lemonstand/lscloud-theme-bones/FEATURES.md

 * Registration page
   * Sign up for email list is ticked by default
   * Errors show up under fields when missing/filled incorrectly.
 Error responses are sent from LemonStand for these cases
+* “Accepts Marketing” checkbox
+  * Use language like “Get occasional email updates from us”

 ## Overall site layout (sitemap)
 * Homepage